amazon-science/Network-Usable-Info-Framework/README.md

 ## Details
-The code in this repository currently only supports link prediction, and will be updated soon to support node classification.
+The code in this repository focuses on solving link prediction.

 `src/main_ours.py`: is used to train NetInfoF.